COVENANTS & RESTRICTIONS

 - No advertising signs except approved “For Sale” signs.

-- Pets: Only common household pets allowed (maximum 3).
+- Only common household pets are allowed (maximum 3).
 No livestock or commercial breeding.

 - No exterior clotheslines, visible laundry, or storage of personal items outside.

-- Trash and recyclables must be kept in approved containers.
+- Trash and recyclables must be kept in approved containers and not visible to residents.
 Burning is not allowed (except leaves, if permitted by village ordinance).

 - All landscaping, drainage, and grading changes must comply with Association rules.

-Article III – Architectural Control states that no changes or alterations to a property or structure may be made without written approval from the Architectural Control Committee
+- No changes or alterations to a property or structure may be made without written approval from the Architectural Control Committee.

 - Satellite dishes, antennas, and solar panels must be approved by the Architectural Control Committee.